-Cancer patients often complain of difficulty falling asleep at night, disturbed sleep and poor sleep quality.
-While anxiety and stress from cancer can also contribute to this, some cancer medications may also be the reason for this.
+Cancer patients often complain that they have trouble falling asleep at night, suffer from disturbed sleep and poor sleep quality.
+While anxiety and stress from cancer can be a major contributing factor to sleep problems, certain cancer medications could also be the reason for this.

 Do all cancer drugs cause insomnia?